kendalharland/xhttp/README.md

 # xhttp

-A cross-platform HTTP library for Dart with an emphasis on composition over inheritance
+A cross-platform HTTP library for Dart with an emphasis on composition.